kanmeugne/kanmeugne.github.io/_posts/dev/2020-09-18-sfml-cmake-windows.md

 # Now simply link your own targets against gtest, gmock
 {% endhighlight %}

-This is where you define the targets.
-Note that the external project build is triggered before the target definitions.
-With those two files at hand, all we need to do is to call *CMake configuration* and *build* commands at the root of the project folder.
+With *CMakeLists.txt.in* and *CMakeLists.txt*, all we need to do is to call *CMake configuration* and *build* commands at the root of the project folder.

 ## Adaptation to SFML : Hello World app